-As a biological dentist a lot of people ask me what my thoughts are on root canal treatment.
+A lot of people ask me what my thoughts are on root canal treatment.
 I have done many root canal treatments in my career and I continue to do so even though there is controversy from some quarters on the practice.
 The origin of the controversy lies in the question of remnant populations of microbes in the dentinal tubules in root canal treated teeth and whether or not endodontic techniques adequately disinfect them or keep them disinfected.

 The American Dental Association position on RCT is: "The effectiveness of root canal treatment is well-established.
 However, misinformation continues to circulate on the Internet that may cause patients to question the safety of endodontics."
-The IAOMT position is more nuanced, and asks t whether alternative materials and techniques can yield a more biologically acceptable outcome for those that wish to keep their teeth through RCT.
+The IAOMT position is more nuanced, and asks whether alternative materials and techniques can yield a more biologically acceptable outcome for those that wish to keep their teeth through RCT.
 Either way, it is important for a dentist to provide informed consent about the benefits and risks of RCT.

 I work with each patient to find the right treatment for him/her and always start with the question: "How important is for you to keep that tooth?"
 I ask that question because each individual has different values.
 Decisions will affect people's emotions, and emotions affect people’s health.

-What is a root canal?
+What is a Root Canal?

 The root canal is a natural chamber inside of the tooth that houses the dental pulp, which is known as the tooth nerve.
 The pulp is responsible for nourishing the tooth and transmitting pain and sensitivity signals to the brain.

-When do you need a RCT?
+When do you need a Root Canal Treatment(RCT)?

 Deep dental decay exists near the pulp or pulp is exposed.

 Traumatic tooth injuries have created fractures or cracks and compromised the root canal.

-- The pulp or nerve is infected.
+The pulp(nerve) is infected.

 Previous dental work, such as deep fillings, have created irritation.

 Complications.
 There are many things which can compromise the result, including:

 Unknown factors, that nobody can explain

 Fracture in the root

 A broken instrument lodged in the root canal (a rare occurrence)

 Further treatment could be necessary which means repeating the process of cleaning and filling the root, or it can involve surgery to treat the ends of the roots directly (Apicoectomy).
-On rare occasions, the tooth must be extracted.
+On some occasions, the tooth must be extracted.